nuex/jennifer/README.md

     jen delete mytemplate

-You generate templates with _jen new_:
+You generate a project from a stored template with _jen new_:

     jen new mytemplate